Master Data Services Installation and Configuration

 For SQL Server 2019 (15.x), to connect to the managed instance, use one of the following authentication types:

-- Azure Active Directory Integrated Authentication: Current User – Active Directory Integrated
+- Authentication with Microsoft Entra ID (formerly Azure Active Directory): Current User – Active Directory Integrated

 - SQL Server Authentication: SQL Server Account.

 In SQL Managed Instance, the user must be a member of the